moby/moby/README.md

 Docker does not require you to buy into a particular programming language, framework, packaging system, or configuration language.

 Is your application a Unix process?
-Does it use files, tcp connections, environment variables, standard Unix streams and command-line arguments as inputs and outputs?
+Does it use files, TCP connections, environment variables, standard Unix streams and command-line arguments as inputs and outputs?
 Then Docker can run it.